WeblateOrg/weblate/docs/user/glossary.rst

 .. versionadded:: 4.5

-Flagging certain glossary term translations as ``forbidden``, manually or using :guilabel:`Tools` ↓:guilabel:`Mark as forbidden translation` means they are **not** to be used.
+Flagging certain glossary term translations as ``forbidden``,  by bulk-editing, typing in the flag, or by using :guilabel:`Tools` ↓:guilabel:`Mark as forbidden translation` means they are **not** to be used.
 Use this to clarify translation when some words are ambiguous or could have unexpected meanings.

 .. seealso::